-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the implant is in the proper place and if it is working properly.
-Certain medical tests may be needed to check for unwanted effects.
+It is very important that your doctor check the progress of you or your child at regular visits to make sure the implant is in the proper place and is working properly.
+Blood tests may be needed to check for unwanted effects.

-For children using Supprelin® LA: The medicine can cause a brief increase in blood levels of some hormones.
+The medicine can cause a brief increase in blood levels of some hormones.
 During this time, you may notice more signs of puberty in your child, including light vaginal bleeding and breast enlargement in girls.
 If your child's symptoms do not improve within 4 weeks, or if they get worse, call your doctor.

 For male patients:

-When you start using this medicine, some of your symptoms might get worse for a short time.
+When you start using Vantas®, some of your symptoms might get worse for a short time.
 You might also have new symptoms such as bone pain, back pain, a tingling or numbness in the body, blood in the urine, or trouble urinating.
 The symptoms should improve in a few weeks.
 Tell your doctor if you have any new symptoms or your symptoms get worse.

 This medicine may cause your blood sugar level to increase.
 If you are diabetic and notice a change in the results of your blood or urine sugar tests, check with your doctor.

 This medicine may increase your risk of having a heart attack or stroke.
-Check with your doctor right away if you have chest pain or discomfort; difficulty with speaking; headache; pain or discomfort in the arms, jaw, back or neck; shortness of breath; sweating; or vomiting while using the medicine.
+Check with your doctor right away if you have chest pain or discomfort, difficulty with speaking, headache, pain or discomfort in the arms, jaw, back or neck, shortness of breath, sweating, or vomiting while using the medicine.